wongstephen/wongstephen/README.md

 #### I'm a Full-stack software developer

 Welcome to my GitHub!
 I am a software developer with experience of leading complex projects of scale.

-My passion in life is to continously learn and give back by mentoring peers.
+My passion in life is to continously learn and enrich members of the community through mentorships.

 Technologies: React JS, Javascript, Node, MongoDB, SQL, Express,